 How to Get Involved

-We are recruiting undergraduate and PhD students interested in computing education research for ongoing and future projects.
+We are recruiting undergraduate and PhD students who are interested in computing education research for ongoing and future projects.
 Please take a look at our recent publications and contact Michael J. Lee by e-mail, indicating your research interests, projects that you have worked on (e.g., ePortfolio, app, website, Github repositories), and why you think you might be a good fit for our lab.
 We are specifically looking for those interested in topics of computing education or STEM education, preferably with some development experience and/or statistics.
 Due to the high volume of emails we receive, we will not be able to respond to emails that do not include the information listed above.